whaliendev/mergebot/README.md

   whalien52/mergebot-sa:v1.5.0
 ```

-you also need to specify <project_path> to the directory containing the project you want to analyze.
+you also need to specify <local_project_path> to the directory containing the project you want to analyze.

 4. **Access the CLI via REST API**
    Refer to the [API Documentation](docs/api-mergebot-sa.md) for more information on how to interact with the MergeSyn CLI.